S-E-Team-3-Proton/Team-3-Photon/README.md

 - Error handling for incorrect network addresses
 - Overrides and deletes player information in the application when you enter new information in the same cell

+## Players Needed To Start the Game
+- Our code requires the game to have one player on each team to run the game.
+So, make sure that there is at least one player on each team to avoid errors.

 ### Database Setup
 The game connects to a PostgreSQL database.
 Ensure you have a PostgreSQL database set up with the following details: